Data Risk Management: Framework, Assessment & Strategies

 4. Data Backup and Recovery: Regularly backup your critical data and make sure you’ve got a comprehensive disaster recovery plan in place.
 This’ll help you quickly restore data in case of a breach.

 5. Incident Response Plan: Develop and regularly update an incident response plan.
-This should include procedures for identifying, containing, and stopping data breaches, as well as notifying affected parties.
+This should cover how to identify and contain a breach, plus how to notify affected parties.

 6. Employee Training: Regularly train your employees on data security best practices and the importance of protecting sensitive information.
 This can help prevent accidental leaks or breaches due to human error.